State-of-the-art review and synthesis: A requirement-based roadmap for standardized predictive maintenance automation using digital twin technologies: Requirements Supporting Predictive Maintenance Autonomy

 \subsubsection{FR3: Interpretability}

 Interpretability refers to the ability of the system to generate human-interpretable outputs.
-In the field of PMx, the quality of decisions and actions produced drives the safe and economical operation of certain equipment \cite{vollert2021interpretable}.
-Despite the technology advances, we still need to understand why the system generates certain decisions and actions \cite{arrieta2020explainable}.
+In the field of PMx, the quality of decisions and actions produced drives the safe and economical operation of certain equipment~\cite{vollert2021interpretable}.
+Despite technology advances, we still need to understand why systems generate certain decisions and actions~\cite{arrieta2020explainable}.
+Although explainability is a broader concept that includes more general transparency features of models, our focus remains primarily on interpretability because it directly enhances the usability and effectiveness of PMx technologies by making complex systems comprehensible and actionable for users.
 The concept of interpretability in PMx is often divided into two distinct aspects: local and global interpretability.
 Local interpretability pertains to understanding the model's behavior for specific instances or inputs.
 In contrast, global interpretability refers to comprehending the model's behavior on an aggregate level or as a whole.
 In the context of PMx, local interpretability is generally given more weight due to the nature of the tasks, which often involve diagnosing and forecasting issues for individual systems or components.
 This focus on specific instances, particularly outliers and abnormal instances, makes local interpretability more meaningful and relevant for PMx.
 Hence, it is more frequently discussed in the literature.
 The ability to explain why a model predicts a specific failure or outputs a specific recommendation, decision, or action for a specific component at a specific time is invaluable for effective diagnosis and repair planning, thus demonstrating the significance of local interpretability in PMx systems.
-For a more in-depth understanding of how FR3 (i.e., interpretability) is leveraged within PMx DTs across diverse industries, readers are suggested to consult the comprehensive explorations detailed in the literature review \cite{li2017dynamic,yu2021digital,kapteyn2020toward}.
+For a more in-depth understanding of how FR3 is leveraged within PMx DTs across diverse industries, readers are suggested to consult the comprehensive explorations detailed in the literature review~\cite{li2017dynamic,yu2021digital,kapteyn2020toward}.